martiiv/cloudproject/README.md

 This has given us the possibility to read a short summary of what we did the last time and what needs to be done.
 These summaries are provided in the project WIKI.
 We have learned that good group communication is very important for us to be able to finish the project, and we also became better in using GitLabs different tools like issues.

+We have also learned a lot more programming especially the webhooks implementation has been where we have learned the most during this project.

 ###Total work hours dedicated to the project cumulatively by the group:
 The total hours the group has worked on the project has been hours.